pubg/api-documentation-content/rst/getting-started.rst

 **filter[playerNames]=$playerName** - *a filter specifying which players to search for*

 - There are a variety of filters and options that can narrow down a search, organize results, and more!
-Additional information about each available filter can be found within each endpoint's documentation page.
+Additional information about each available filter can be found in :ref:`parameters`, and within each endpoint's documentation page.

 This URL will return a player object containing information about the requested player including a list of their recent match IDs.
 We will get into that more later in the tutorial.